 University of Oklahoma Norman Campus is a great option for individuals interested in a Human Resource Management major.
-University of Oklahoma Norman Campus human resource management students receive 4.4% more than the standard human resources student.
+Graduates of the human resources program make around $34,042 for their early career and $73,152 in their mid career.
 Located in Norman, Oklahoma, University of Oklahoma offers a safe and sound, suburban environment for college students.

 There is a grad program accessible for students who are curious.
 University of Oklahoma has a leading women's softball team.
-Want to learn a little more about University of Oklahoma Norman Campus' campus?
-Go on a virtual tour.
+Ever wish schools were graded with a report card?
+Now they are.
+Have a look at University of Oklahoma Norman Campus' scorecard.